 What is Artificial Intelligence?

-AI is simply human intelligence expressed by a machine.
+Artificial intelligence is simply human intelligence expressed by a machine.
 That’s it?
 Well of course not, human intelligence on its own is a complex thing and replicating it is no easy task.
 At first, AI was manually created by humans through typing fixed commands in a program.
-Computer scientists quickly saw that this was limited as the AI could only improve if they went back to the code and added new functionality.
+Computer scientists quickly saw that this was limited as the artificial intelligence could only improve if they went back to the code and added new functionality.

-In order to achieve General AI – one that has the same characteristics as humans, AI had to learn something and improve on its own.
+In order to achieve General artificial intelligence – one that has the same characteristics as humans, AI had to learn something and improve on its own.
 And so Machine learning was born in an effort to achieve that goal.